Tuttotorna/llm-error-gate/README.md

 Gate statuses

-The minimal status model is:
+The current minimal status model is:

 SAFE
 RISK